veselosky/veselosky.me/content/technology/toward-a-reusable-content-repository.md

 ---
 itemtype: Item/Page/Article
 guid: "urn:UUID:3a0cf3ce-501a-4ab7-994c-c72c019d96ae"
-Date: 2013-07-22 15:46
+date: 2013-07-22 15:46
-Author: Vince Veselosky
-Slug: toward-reusable-content-repository
-Category: Technology
-Title: Toward a Reusable Content Repository
+title: Toward a Reusable Content Repository
 ---

-# Toward a Reusable Content Repository

 There are a plethora of web-based content management systems and website publishing systems in the world.
 Almost all of them are what you might